 Taipei is a sprawling city but is fairly walk-able if you have the time; while it may be hard to cross the entire city on foot, it isn’t hard to get from, say, Taipei 101 to Ximending.

-Top 10 things to do in Taipei
+Top 10 things to do if you only have 2 days in Taipei

 Only have 2 to 3 days in Taipei?
 Here are the top places you need to add to your Taipei itinerary!